ricardojoserf/slae32/a7_Custom_Crypter/README.md

 ---------------------------------------------------

-## Encryption
+## Motivation

-In this assignment the encryption chosen is AES-CBC.
-The programming language is Python because i found an example to execute the shellcode with it.
+The motivation in this last assignment is similar to the one in the Custom encoder and Polymorphic code, to be able to bypass AVs and execute the desired shellcode.
+In this assignment the encryption chosen is AES-CBC and the programming language is Python after finding out how to execute the shellcode with it and create a binary file from the Python code.

 ## Usage